SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 ## Validate form properties

-AdminBro by default validates properties based on rules defined by the database schema.
+AdminJS by default validates properties based on rules defined by the database schema.
 But sometimes you might need to adjust it to your particular needs.

-### How validation works in AdminBro
+### How validation works in AdminJS

-AdminBro validates fields on the backend and sends errors back to the react frontend.
+AdminJS validates fields on the backend and sends errors back to the react frontend.

 Information about the errors is send inside the {@link RecordJSON} object in the {@link RecordActionResponse}.